mhung1224/linear-programming-cpp/README.md

 - The last line: Input variable sign constraints.
   + If you want to input free variables, input it as `f`
     * Note that for any variable indicies is equal to 0, just input it as 0 instead of skipping it.
-    * The number of signs constraints must be equal to the objective function indicies and the eq/ ineq constraint variable indicies.
+    * The number of signs constraints must be equal to the objective function indicies and the eq/ ineq constraint variable indicies. <br>
 Some examples: <br>
 # :heavy_exclamation_mark: Notes <br>
 During the calculating process, maybe sometime you can see some phase has abnormal values, but it's okay.